 .
 It is used with other treatments, such as surgery or radiation, to treat breast cancer in women who have attained menopause.

-Headache, Hot flushes, Nausea, Skin rash, Musculoskeletal (bone, muscle or joint) pain, Osteoporosis, Weakness.
+Side Effects of Anazol are Headache, Hot flushes, Nausea, Skin rash, Musculoskeletal (bone, muscle or joint) pain, Osteoporosis, Weakness.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
 ANAZOL 1 MG TABLET may be taken with or without food, but it is better to take it at a fixed time.

 ANAZOL 1 MG TABLET is an aromatase inhibitor.
 It works by lowering the amount of estrogen (natural female hormone) produced in the body.
 This can lower or stop the growth of some breast cancer cells that need estrogen to grow.

 - Your doctor has prescribed ANAZOL 1 MG TABLET to treat breast cancer.

 ANAZOL 1 MG TABLET lowers estrogen production in your body and reduces the growth of hormone-sensitive tumours.

 - ANAZOL 1 MG TABLET can be taken with food or on an empty stomach with a glass of water or juice.

 - Nausea (upset stomach) and hot flashes (sudden sweating and feelings of warmth) may occur on starting treatment with ANAZOL 1 MG TABLET but should go away with time.
 If nausea is bothersome, take it after meal.